giorgospan/Radix-Hash-Join/README.md

 ## Implementation

+* #### Query Execution

+  Firstly, we collect various statistics concerning the input relations, such as max/min value, approximate number of discrete values e.t.c during the pre-processing stage.
+  We utilize those stats to find the optimal join order for each query before starting its execution.

+  During the execution of the query we use an intermediate result structure to store the tuples resulted from each predicate, either a filter or a join.
+By doing that we manage to avoid scanning a relation from top to bottom multiple times when present in more than one predicates.

 * #### Radix Hash Join

   The main idea of Radix Hash Join algorithm is to partition the input data of the two join relations in a number of buckets, so that the largest bucket can fit into the CPU cache.
 More precisely, the RHS algorithm consists of the following three phases: